gryphonshafer/Quizzing-Rule-Book/meta/syntax.md

     Set the answer to 123,456.78.

     If the question type is "INT" then apply the following block.
-        If the jumped quizzer correct sum is 4, then set the jumped quizzer quiz out to true.
+        If the jumped quizzer correct sum is 4, then set the jumped quizzer quiz-out to true.
-        Set the alert message to "Quiz out!"
+        Set the alert message to "Quiz Out!"
     This is the end of the block.

 **Use indented code *only* for English-Script.** For a complete set of English-Script grammar: <https://metacpan.org/pod/English::Script#DEFAULT-GRAMMAR>